Key Takeaway

 Will tirzepatide interact with blood pressure medication?

-Tirzepatide does not have direct drug interactions with most blood pressure medications.
-However, as weight loss occurs and blood pressure drops, your antihypertensive dose may need adjustment.
+Tirzepatide doesn't have direct drug interactions with most blood pressure medications.
+But as weight loss occurs and blood pressure drops, your antihypertensive dose may need adjustment.
 Keep your prescribing physician informed about all medications you take.

 Can I take tirzepatide if I am trying to get pregnant?

-Why does it feel like weight loss medications are not designed for women who look like me?
+Why does it feel like weight loss medications aren't designed for women who look like me?

 This feeling is valid.
 Clinical trials have historically underrepresented Black women, and the weight loss industry has often centered thin, white body ideals.
 The reality is that semaglutide and tirzepatide work across body types and racial backgrounds.
 Your health goals are yours to define, and you deserve access to the same effective treatments as everyone else.